paweljakubas/j-data-analysis/chapters/inverted-table.md

 times and time zones.
 It defines weeks that start on a Monday.
 It also says Week 1 of a year is the one which contains at least 4 days from the given year.
 Consequently, the 29th, 30th and 31st of December 20xx could be in week 1 of 20xy (where xy = xx + 1), and the 1st, 2nd and 3rd of January 20xy could all be in the last week of 20xx.
-Further, there can be a week 53.
+Moreover, there can be a week 53.
 ```j
    dayOfWeek1 (>0{'-' strsplit '2014-20-11'),'-1','-1'
 Wed